How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Develop a basic plan that includes potential sources and questions.

-- Answer each questions posed in #2, either through reliable third-party sources or first-hand experience and research.
+- Answer each of those questions through reliable third-party sources or first-hand experience and research.

 - Incorporate the research into every part of the writing process.